pulumi/examples/aws-ts-apigateway-auth0/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Auth0 Protected Serverless REST API on AWS
+# Secure Serverless REST API Using Auth0

 A simple REST API that is protected by a custom AWS Lambda Authorizer.
 The Authorizer uses [Auth0](https://auth0.com/) to authorize requests.